Search this site

 It should be noted that most of Vincenzo's children born in New York were not issued birth certificates.
 Of the 6 listed above, only Arduina and Costabile were registered with NYC birth certificates.
 The birth dates of the other children were found using baptism records.
 All of the children were baptized at the Church of the Most Precious Blood, Baxter Street.

 Between 1911 and 1915, Vincenzo's wife Antonia passed away.
 I am not yet sure of the circumstances or cause behind her death.
-Vincenzo remarried on April 15, 1915, to Caterina (Catherine) Castelgrande, a 52 year-old native of Italy.
+Vincenzo remarried on April 15, 1915, to Caterina (Catherine) Castelgrande, a 56 year-old native of Italy.
 His remaining children began marrying out of the household.
 On August 21, 1914, his daughter Elizabeth married Salvatore Lotito in Lyndhurst.
 Their first child, Geraldine, was born on December 14 of that year.
-Next, Vincenzo's daughters Julia and Lena married Joseph Sia and Arthur Phillips, respectively.
+Vincenzo's daughters Julia and Lena married Joseph Sia and Arthur Phillips, respectively.
 By 1920, only Vincenzo's wife Catherine and two sons Joseph and John remained in their household at Cleveland Avenue.
 That year, Vincenzo became a naturalized citizen of the United States; his naturalization certificate was issued on November 20, 1920.
-The certificate states that Vincenzo was a man of dark complexion with a height of 5 feet, 2 inches, brown eyes, and mixed gray hair.
-These are some of the few surviving physical descriptions of Vincenzo.
+The certificate states that Vincenzo was a man of dark complexion, was 5 feet, 2 inches, and had brown eyes and mixed gray hair.

-On December 15, 1924, Vincenzo's daughter Julia died in Manhattan, New York, from pneumonia.
-On June 4, 1925, his daughter Anna passed away in Waterbury, Connecticut.
+Vincenzo lost four of his children in the mid 1920s and early 1930s.
+His daughter Julia passed away on December 15, 1924, in Manhattan, New York, from pneumonia.
+In Waterbury, Connecticut, on June 4, 1925, his daughter Anna passed away.
 On May 23, 1927, his daughter Lena died of tuberculosis in Lyndhurst.
-In August of 1932, his daughter Elizabeth Lotito passed away.
+Lastly, his daughter Elizabeth Lotito passed away on August 8, 1932, from heart disease in Lyndhurst.

 Vincenzo Agresta passed away on March 16, 1942, at his home in Lyndhurst, at the age of 79.